Mars Food tells customers to go easy on the pasta sauce

 Mars Food, which also produces Uncle Ben's rice, said it plans to post on its website within the next few months a list of "occasional" products, and "everyday" products, including ones to be reformulated over the next five years to reduce sodium, sugar or fat.

-It has also set targets to reduce sodium across its global product range by an average of 20 percent by 2021, and cut the amount of added sugar in a limited number of sauces and light meals by 2018.

-It also plans to boost the use of whole grains and vegetables.
+It has also set targets to reduce sodium and sugar in some products and boost the use of whole grains and vegetables.

 Some countries including Britain, France and Mexico have announced levies on sugar-sweetened drinks, while others are considering them.